NASCAR Cup Series

-Keep this handy guide by your side when watching your next NASCAR race and you’ll be on top of the game and might even impress your friends:
+Keep this handy guide by your side when watching your next NASCAR race to stay in the know with stock-car racing terminology:

 Camber: The amount a tire is tilted in or out from vertical.
 Described in degrees, either positive or negative.

-Dirty air: Aerodynamic term for the turbulent air currents caused by fast-moving cars that can cause a particular car to lose control.
+Dirty air: Aerodynamic term for the turbulent air currents caused by fast-moving cars that can cause a particular car to lose control or find difficulty in passing.

-Downforce: A combination of aerodynamic and centrifugal forces.
+Downforce: A combination of aerodynamic and centrifugal forces that help “plant” a race car to the ground.
 The more downforce, the more grip a car has.
 But more downforce also means more drag, which can rob a race car of speed.

 Drafting: The practice of two or more cars, while racing, to run nose-to-tail, almost touching.
 The lead car, by displacing the air in front of it, creates a vacuum between its rear end and the nose of the following car, actually pulling the second car along with it.